MillyCodes/CodeLog/log.md

 # 100 Days Of Code - Log

+### Day 90: Thursday, November 23, 2018

+**Today's Progress**: Made React App More Responsive and Took more CS50

+**Thoughts**: Day after Thanksgiving I didn't do much but review more cs50 videos and more on making my app responsive and clean up a few things.
+I ended up just making my weather app a single column since the responsive styles were not effective for some reason.

+**Link(s) to work**: [React Weather App](https://react-weatherapi.netlify.com/)

 ### Day 89: Thursday, November 22, 2018

 **Today's Progress**: Made React App Responsive.